cichengzi/cichengzi.github.io/content/publication/EAAI-NNER/index.md

 #slides: example
 ---

-This is a paper of Capacity Estimation of Lithium-ion Batteries.
+This is a paper of nested named entity recognition of industrial text.